systemd/mkosi/mkosi.md

   `mkosi.build` file found in the local directory it is automatically used for this purpose (also see below).

+`--build-environment=`

+: Adds environment variables to the environment that the build script is executed with.
+Takes a space-separated list of variable assignments.
+This option may be  specified more than once, in which case all listed variables will be set.
+If the same variable is set twice, the later setting will override the earlier setting.

 `--build-sources=`

 : Takes a path of a source tree to copy into the development image, if